 During HSR Build Alternative operation, hazardous or potentially hazardous materials would be used occasionally to operate maintenance vehicles and equipment along the alignment.
 Appropriate use and maintenance of vehicles and equipment would avoid reasonably foreseeable upset and accident conditions.
-However, in the unlikely event of a major hazardous materials release close to or in the vicinity of the project, implementation of GEO-IAMF#5 would require the Authority to prepare and deploy an Emergency Response Procedure Plan in conformance with Federal, State, and local regulations.

 No demolition activities would occur during operation and maintenance of the HSR Build Alternative and no new sources of ACM would be introduced.
 It is possible that the peeling or chipping of LBP in the RSA could occur during HSR Build Alternative operations, but this would be in small quantities, would not be exacerbated by operation of the HSR Build Alternative, and would not result in substantial exposure for workers, the environment, or the public.